‘Today there is crying in baseball’: Athletics bid farewell to Oakland with one final victory - KESQ

 After scoring the first three runs of the game, the Athletics held off the Rangers offense.
 All-Star closer Mason Miller came out in the ninth inning and got Ranger’s outfielder Travis Jankowski to ground out for the final out of the game and in the stadium’s history.

 For as many signs of sadness, there were some of anger.
-Chants of “sell the team” broke out during the game, as fans have called from ownership since the franchise’s ownership announced the impending move to Las Vegas last April.
+Chants of “sell the team” broke out during the game, as some fans have cried foul since the franchise’s ownership announced the impending move to Las Vegas last April.
 In the bottom of the seventh inning, the game was stopped momentarily on several occasions to clean up what appeared to be a green smoke bomb thrown onto the right field track and later a bottle thrown onto the outfield.

 “I want to keep this short, because I don’t really know if I’m gonna be able to make it through this,” an emotional Kotsay said.